Tickets still available for new Sheffield music festival taking place next month

-Tickets still available for new Sheffield music festival taking place next month with acts including Tim Burgess, Sheffield's Self Esteem, Ibibio Sound Machine and The Orielles
+New Sheffield music festival taking place this weekend with acts including Tim Burgess, Sheffield's Self Esteem, Ibibio Sound Machine and The Orielles

-Tickets are “moving fast” for a new music festival set to be held in Sheffield next month, with acts including Sheffield’s own Self Esteem, Tim Burgess and The Orielles set to perform.
+A new music festival is set to be held in Sheffield this weekend - with acts including Sheffield’s own Self Esteem, Tim Burgess and The Orielles due to perform.

 The Get Together festival will be held at The Foundry at The University of Sheffield Students’ Union over the weekend of Saturday, August 7 and Sunday, August 8.